enkidevs/curriculum/python/python-playground-questions/list-of-characters-to-string/list-of-characters-to-string.md

 [1: Hints]

-Create an empty string and use a `for...of` loop to go through every character of the array, concatenating each character to the empty string.
+Create an empty string and use a `for...of` loop to go through every character of the list, concatenating each character to the empty string.